 While all stomach cancers occur within or adjacent to the stomach, they’re not all the same.
 The vast majority are adenocarcinomas.
 They develop within gland cells that reside deep in the stomach lining.
 Other stomach cancers include gastrointestinal stomal tumors, lymphomas and neuroendocrine tumors.
 In most cases, stomach cancer diagnosis occurs after it has progressed.
 At this point, it may cause heartburn, abdominal pain and other symptoms that mimic less dangerous conditions.

-high performing GI cancer surgeryStomach cancer at UK Markey Cancer Center
+high performing gastroenterology and GI cancer surgeryStomach cancer at UK Markey Cancer Center

 Using state-of-the-art technology and leading-edge medical and surgical interventions, the Markey’s gastrointestinal cancer team provides advanced and timely diagnosis and individualized, ongoing care for patients.
 Each patient is cared for by a team of specialists who meet regularly to discuss individual patient cases and stomach cancer treatment plans.
 This multidisciplinary team will work with you and your doctor to coordinate a care plan designed to offer the best outcomes.